 This module will focus on the additional skills and duties allowed to a dental assistant and registered dental assistant.
 Students will complete training on the California Dental Practice Act.
 Students will learn intra and extraoral photography as it relates to dentistry.
 Face bow transfer and light cured isolation techniques will also be learned.
 Students will learn duties in patient monitoring using EKG and sedation equipment, the use of automated caries detection devices, and learn the use of computer aided design (CAD) machines.
 Students will learn provisional fabrication.
 A review of dental anatomy and morphology is presented and related spelling and terminology is studied throughout the module.
 Students are introduced to Occupational Safety and Health Administration (OSHA), standards for infection control and hazard communication.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 40